-- 1/4 tsp. lemon pepper - or pepper with tsp. of lemon juice.
+- 1/4 teaspoon lemon pepper - or pepper with tsp. of lemon juice.

-- 1/4 tsp. cayenne pepper - or to preferred heat level.
+- 1/4 teaspoon cayenne pepper - or to preferred heat level.

-- 1 tsp. dried chicken stock - or 1 crushed bouillon cube (okay to use 1/4 cup of liquid chicken stock, too -- if adding liquid, you may need to add a couple of extra minutes of cooking time to reduce sauce)
+- 1 teaspoon dried chicken stock - or 1 crushed bouillon cube.
+Okay to use 1/4 cup of liquid chicken stock, too -- if adding liquid, you may need to add a couple of extra minutes of cooking time to reduce sauce.